-Nifedipine may cause falsely increased spectrophotometric values of urinary vanillyl-mandelic acid.
-However, measurement with HPLC is unaffected.
+Nifedipine may cause increase spectrophotometric values of urinary vanillyl-mandelic acid, falsely.
+However, HPLC measurements are unaffected.

-Nifedipine should not be used during pregnancy unless the clinical condition of the woman requires treatment with nifedipine.
-Nifedipine should be reserved for women with severe hypertension who are unresponsive to standard therapy (see section 4.4).
+Nifedipine should not be used during pregnancy unless the clinical condition of the woman requires treatment with nifedipine. (see section 4.4).

 There are no adequate and well controlled studies in pregnant women.

 From the clinical evidence available a specific prenatal risk has not been identified. although an increase in perinatal asphyxia, caesarean delivery as well as prematurity and intrauterine growth retardation has been reported.
 It is unclear whether these reports are due to the underlying hypertension, its treatment or to a specific drug effect.